aimms/how-to/examples/practical/MultipleSolutions/Dice/Description.rst

 - Repeatedly solve the problem forbidding the previous solutions.

-In the dice problem a set of three dice has to be designed by assigning an integer number to each face such that on average dice 1 beats dice 2, dice 2 beats dice 3 and dice 3 beats dice 1.
+In the dice problem a set of three dice has to be designed by assigning an integer number to each face such that on average die 1 beats die 2, die 2 beats die 3, and die 3 beats dice 1.
 The goal is to maximize the number of total wins on average.
 The dice problem has many solutions.

 References: